djrain/waves/blog/_posts/2020-07-31-interactive-tutorials.md

 * For states, the callback will be called when the state is entered.
 * For triggers, the callback will be called when the trigger fires (but before the next state is entered).

+One potential use for callbacks is disabling any widgets that are not involved in the current state.

 ### Setting Callbacks
 You can set callbacks when the state/trigger is added, by providing the optional callback argument that you saw in previous sections.

-You can also set a callback at any time using the SetstateCallback() / SetTriggerCallback() methods:
+You can also set a callback at any time using the SetStateCallback() / SetTriggerCallback() methods:
 ```C++
 tut.SetstateCallback(state_id, callback);
 ```